Career Services, Programs and Events

 What is an externship?

-An externship is a volunteer “shadowing” style opportunity for graduate students to spend from three to five days during their spring break (usually in the month of March) actively working with professionals, while gaining exposure to an occupational area related to their training.
+An externship is a volunteer “shadowing” style opportunity for Price students to spend from three to five days during their spring break (usually in the month of March) actively working with professionals, while gaining exposure to an occupational area related to their training.
 The externships are not for academic credit or pay, but the experience will greatly benefit both the students and sponsors.
 The extended time span of the externship gives the student the ability to refine their career goals while allowing the sponsor to examine the interests, skills and competencies of potential employees or interns.

 What can I have students do during their externship?